top of page

 Insights from early research synthesis were used to inform navigation structure and feature prioritization.

-Design Strategy: Progressive Exploration Across Key Features
+Core Design Principle: Progressive Exploration

 Personalized Discovery